 There are five primary types of deposition summaries: page-line summaries, page summaries, topical summaries, chronological summaries, and narrative summaries.

-- Page summary is a tool where key points from multiple pages are condensed and organized into two columns.
+- A page summary is a tool that condenses and organizes key points from multiple pages into two columns.

 - A topical summary comprises three sections: topic, pages, and summary.
 It is typically used in cases such as workers’ compensation, where facts are the main focus.